-- Compliance with ERISA and the Internal Revenue Code (including Sections 409A, 280G, and 162(m)) and other laws affecting employee benefit plans
+- Compliance with ERISA, the Affordable Care Act, the Internal Revenue Code (including Sections 409A, 280G, and 162(m)), and other laws affecting employee benefit plans

 - Representation of clients before the Department of Labor, Internal Revenue Service, and other government agencies (including with regard to the DOL Voluntary Fiduciary Correction Program and the IRS Employee Plans Compliance Resolution System)

 Prior to joining the firm, Ms. Capezza practiced employee benefits law in both New York and New Jersey with prominent law firms ranked in The Am Law 100 and 200.
 She also served as corporate in-house counsel to financial institutions with businesses in the retirement plan and equity award plan recordkeeping industry.
 Earlier in her career, Ms. Capezza served as a judicial law clerk in the Superior Court of New Jersey (Civil Part) and worked on Wall Street in the brokerage industry in the area of corporate services and retirement product development, obtaining her Series 7, Series 63, and additional professional licenses required for her work in the financial industry.
 Her combination of law firm, corporate in-house legal, and business experience allows her to provide clients with understandable, practical advice with regard to technical issues, in order to attain their business goals.

 - Seton Hall University School of Law (J.D., 1996)